Health Insurance for 18-Year-Olds (2026 Plan Year)

 Single Parent

-An employer plan is usually the most predictable.
+An employer plan is the most predictable.
 If that’s not available, a Marketplace family plan or Medicaid can offer strong coverage for both you and your child.
 Compare total costs carefully: premiums, deductibles and out-of-pocket limits matter more when you’re covering two people.

 studentThinking icon